idanarye/nvim-impairative/README.md

 }
 ```

-Finally, the `:getter_setter` method can be used for more complex cases, where the option at hand is not a simple field.
+The `:getter_setter` method can be used for more complex cases, where the option at hand is not a simple field.
 For example:

 ```lua
 require'impairative'.toggling { ... }